 – iZettle (for in-person purchase of concert and event tickets)

-– Stripe (for online purchase of concert and event tickets)
+– Stripe (for online purchase of concert and event tickets and for memberships subscriptions and donations)

 In accordance with the General Data Protection Regulation which came into force on 25 May